What are the challenges of diversity in the workplace and how to mitigate them?

 - Conduct surveys and collect feedback to identify your organization’s gaps, so you know where it stands.
 Obtain necessary information to update skills and resources to be more inclusive and accessible.

 - Conduct weekly or monthly meetings to revise and restructure goals.
-Otherwise, you may make false conclusions and waste your time on diversity programs that have little to no significant impact.
+Otherwise, you may make false conclusions and waste your time on diversity programs that have little to no significant or positive impact.

 4. Conducting training

 Diversity will also mean breaking down silos.
 Workers need to be helpful and cooperative with each other, and it starts with the leaders of the organization and organizational culture.
 When leaders don’t come out as tactful or consistent, it will create chaos within the organization.
 For the organization to be successful, the different units and teams in the organization should be well-performing.
 Leaders might handle these units or teams.
 Depending on their attitudes, managers can positively or negatively influence the outcome of these implementations and the team members on how they are carried out.
 Here is where training is essential for the management to be invested.

 Many upskilling, leadership and management training have helped thriving organizations mold their workers.
 It has helped organizations to encourage employees to develop the right mindset towards ethnic diversity, understand the company’s diversity goals, understand the importance of being a part of a diverse workforce, and how their interaction with other peers should be.
 Micromanagement and training performance can say a lot about each individual and what they should work on.
 Leadership training can conduct quizzes and team activities that pose scenarios on how they might act and behave when a situation arises.

 Steps to overcome compatibility issues: